efarish/portfolio/research/genre/README.md

 ## CNN Performance

 Keras was used to train a Convolutional neural network (CNN).
 Due to the amount of training time required, only 3 types of genres will included for training: Pop, Rock, and Electronic.
+Furthermore, only the small dataset consisting of 8k MP3 files will be used.
 Two types of datasets were used:

 1. 30 second MP3 file clips
 2. 3 second MP3 clips